 It’s 6 PM at Malick Super Bazaar, a kirana (mom and pop) store in Bengaluru’s middle-class neighbourhood of Austin Town.
 Business is in full swing.
 Around eight customers are crowded around the store counter, waiting to be billed.
 They have no choice but patience, as a store employee diligently enters the details of the purchased goods into a point of sale (PoS) terminal.
 As the number of customers starts to build up, the store owner, Syed Ali, whips out his bill book and begins billing customers as well.
+“We are really busy right now,” Ali says to me, in between frantically scribbling down the names and prices of products onto the tiny pages of his bill book.

 Inside the race to modernise kirana stores